Message From Dr. Scott Reeves

 It is an exciting time to pursue a Regional Anesthesia and Acute Pain Medicine Fellowship!
 MUSC offers a 12-month fellowship where the fellow will enhance his/her cognitive, psychomotor, and affective skills to safely and effectively administer and teach regional anesthesiology and acute pain medicine as a consultant in anesthesiology.
 Our fellows are a vital part of our team and are responsible for decisions related to case and block selection to facilitate the smooth flow of the operating room (OR) cases and to enhance patient recovery.

 As a fellow, you will be expected to develop and demonstrate the skills needed to establish regional anesthesiology and acute pain medicine as a primary component of his/her future practice.
-Upon completion of the program, you should demonstrate knowledge in the following area: local anesthetics, neuraxial and systemic opioids, nonsteroidal anti-inflammatory drugs, non-opioid adjuncts for analgesia, systemic opioids, nonopioid analgesics, nerve localization techniques, spinal anesthesia, epidural anesthesia (lumbar, thoracic, caudal), upper-extremity nerve block, lower-extremity nerve block, truncal blockade, and intravenous regional anesthesia.
+Upon completion of the program, you should demonstrate knowledge in the following areas: local anesthetics, neuraxial and systemic opioids, nonsteroidal anti-inflammatory drugs, non-opioid adjuncts for analgesia, systemic opioids, nonopioid analgesics, nerve localization techniques, spinal anesthesia, epidural anesthesia (lumbar, thoracic, caudal), upper-extremity nerve block, lower-extremity nerve block, truncal blockade, and intravenous regional anesthesia.

 As a practice, we are constantly evolving and looking at newer and improved techniques to offer our patients the best care.
-As such, we are a highly collaborative and motivated team that seeks like-minded fellows who are interested in expanding their knowledge and skillset to include the most up to date regional anesthetic techniques.
+As such, we are a highly collaborative and motivated team that seeks like-minded fellows who are interested in expanding their knowledge and skillset to include the most up-to-date regional anesthetic techniques.
 As such, fellows will also be expected to participate in research and present at national conferences under the guidance of faculty.

 To stay up-to-date about our program, please visit our Instagram!